 To gain freedom from an active alcohol addiction, individuals need to take certain steps.
 The first step is acknowledging that you’ve lost control of your drinking.
 Without understanding that you’re incapable of solving this problem on your own, you won’t experience recovery.
 Once you do come to this conclusion, you’ll need the willingness to make changes in your life.

 When many people hear the word “surrender”, they associate it with loss or defeat.
 Unfortunately, individuals struggling with alcoholism chase the idea that they can somehow drink like other people for months or years.
 When individuals keep chasing this delusional thought, they make their problems worse.

 People aren’t entirely at fault if they can’t realize they’ve lost control.
-Those with alcoholism have problems within the prefrontal cortex.
+For example, those with alcoholism have problems within the prefrontal cortex.
 That portion of the brain has many responsibilities, including self-awareness.
-Affected individuals aren’t always capable of seeing how bad their drinking has become.
+Therefore, affected individuals aren’t always capable of seeing how bad their drinking has become.

 The H.O.W. of How to Stop Alcohol Addiction